godot-escoria/escoria-docs/api/ESCCondition.md

 var negated: bool = false
 ```

-Wether this condition is negated
+Whether this condition is negated

 ### inventory